• Skip to main content

 Free phonics scope and sequence

 Sign up for our email list and get this FREE scope and sequence!
-I created this sequence based on my research, teaching experience, and Orton-Gillingham training.
+I created this sequence based on my personal study, teaching experience, and Orton-Gillingham training.
 After you sign up, you’ll get a special offer for our Ultimate Collection of Phonics Word Lists.
 The scope and sequence will arrive in your email shortly.

 When to administer a phonics assessment